peterwittek/somoclu/src/Python/doc/source/reference.rst

    :type n_columns: int.
    :param n_rows: The number of rows in the map.
    :type n_rows: int.
-   :param data: Optional parameter to provide training data.
-It is not
-                necessary if the map is otherwise trained outside Python, e.g., on a GPU cluster.
-   :type data: 2D numpy.array of float32.
    :param initialcodebook: Optional parameter to start the training with a
                            given codebook.
    :type initialcodebook: 2D numpy.array of float32.